Fouad187/Graduation-Project-Mobile-App-Using-IOT-/README.md

 # IOT based heart Rate detection (Graduation project) – Mobile Application
-IoT based Heart Detection Using Android java and python
+IoT based Heart Detection Using Android , java , python and Firebase

 # What App do ?
 1- Measure Heart Rate by Pulse Sensor and Predict his case Normal or Abnormal